digitalbricklayer/techteapotcom/src/content/posts/musings-upon-the-open-core-functionality-ceiling.md

 {{< figure src="/images/uploads/2010/03/zenoss-code-analysis.png" width="300" height="129" title="Zenoss Code Analysis Graph" alt="Zenoss Code Analysis Graph" link="/images/uploads/2010/03/zenoss-code-analysis.png" >}}

-Both of the graphs clearly show a plateau in the quantity of code committed to the respective <em>community</em> edition code repositories.
+Both of the graphs clearly show a plateau in the quantity of code committed to the respective *community* edition code repositories.
 There may be a number of explanations for the plateau, perhaps heavy re-factoring work clears the space required by new features.
 Though, realistically I doubt that re-factoring would be capable of continually reducing the size of the code base in order to make way for new code.

 The plateau look suspiciously like evidence that open core software, at least in the network management world, tends towards a functional ceiling.